heybourn/headwind/README.md

 * Pressing CMD + Shift + T on Mac
 * Pressing CTRL + ALT + T on Windows
-* Running 'Sort TailwindCSS Classes' via the Command Palette
+* Running 'Sort Tailwind CSS Classes' via the Command Palette

 Performing one of these actions will automatically sort all classes within an opened document.
 Any custom/unknown classes will be moved to the end of the class list.